Home

 It truly is an island that sits in the East River between Queens and the mainland Bronx, adjacent to the runways of LaGuardia Airport.
 It serves as a jail facility for New York City and there are 10 different jails on the island.

 The island is named after Abraham Rycken, a Dutch settler who moved to Long Island in 1638 and whose descendants owned Rikers Island until 1884, when it was sold to the city for $180,000.
 It has been used as a jail ever since.
+The island was a bit over 87 acres when initially purchased.
+Since that tie, the island has been expanded by landfill to its currents size: 415 acres.

-How do you find an inmate?
+How do you find Rikers inmates?

 To find an inmate, click to the Inmate Lookup Service page.
 Enter a name and click 'Search'.
 You will be brought to the next page which will give you: